n3h3m/tissuebox/pypi.rst

 ^^^^^^^^^^^^^

-Tissuebox requires Python 3.7 however we are considering to add support for earlier versions along with Python 2.7.
+Tissuebox requires Python 3.7 however we are considering to add support for earlier versions of Python3

 Examples:
 ^^^^^^^^^

-Assume the incoming JSON object or a python dict which contains hotel details.
+Assume the incoming JSON object or a python dict which contains hotel details and we will build upon this example.

 .. code:: python